ericsonga/TeacherCSP/_sources/CSPNameNumbers/ch3_exercises.rst

         .. tab:: Question

+           **Intent**: This program computes and prints the *final* *cost* of an item given the sale promotions and coupon promotions applied.

-           Finish lines 3 and 7 in the code below to calculate and print the total cost for an item that is priced $68, but is 40% off the original price and you have a coupon to take an additional 20% of the sale price.
+           **Challenge**: Complete the calculations using variables on lines 3 and 7 in the code below to print the total cost for an item that is priced $68, but is 40% off the original price and you have a coupon to take an additional 20% of the sale price.
 It should print 32.64.

            .. activecode::  ch3ex5q
                 :nocodelens: